FIFA 21: Licenses

+relegation to Segunda B. This meant that it was one of two stadiums (along with the Stadio Olimpico), the home ground of AS Roma, to be deleted.

 In November 2020, Zlatan Ibrahimović announced he is not pleased with usage of his likeness by EA Sports in its games, especially FIFA 21 and intends to take legal actions against the developer.
 Claiming that he didn't personally authorize EA Sports to use his likeness he was joined by Gareth Bale and also started to receive support from as many as 300 other players.

 Release

 FIFA 21 was released worldwide on 9 October 2020 for Microsoft Windows, PlayStation 4, Xbox One and Nintendo Switch.
 As with previous installments, the Switch version is a "Legacy Edition", that contains updated kits, rosters, and minor updates, but does not include the new modes.
 The game has three official editions: Ultimate, Champions and Standard.
 The Ultimate and Champions editions were released on 6 October ahead of the release of the standard edition on 9 October.
 EA Play subscribers were able to get a 10-hour early access trial of FIFA 21 on 1 October.
 The game was also released on PlayStation 5, Xbox Series X/S, and Stadia in December.

+FIFA 21 did not contain a demo.
+On 21 September 2020, the FIFA Twitter account explained their reasoning on not releasing a demo, saying they would focus on their "best full game experience for current and next-gen consoles".

 Covers and ambassadors

 In July 2020, Paris Saint-Germain forward Kylian Mbappé was announced as the cover star of the all three editions.
 Erling Haaland, Trent Alexander-Arnold, João Félix, Sam Kerr, Wu Lei, Javier Hernández, and Carlos Vela were announced as the official ambassadors of the game.

-The FIFA Next ambassadors, a curated list featuring the emerging talent who embody the meaning of 'Win as One', are Mason Mount, Georgia Stanway, Phil Foden, Mallory Pugh, Steven Bergwijn, Theo Hernandez, Rodrygo, Sergiño Dest, Giovanni Reyna, Bruno Guimarães, Hwang Hee-chan, and Aaron Connolly.
+The FIFA Next ambassadors, a curated list featuring the emerging talent who embody the meaning of 'Win as One', are Mason Mount, Georgia Stanway, Phil Foden, Mallory Pugh, Steven Bergwijn, Théo Hernandez, Rodrygo, Sergiño Dest, Giovanni Reyna, Bruno Guimarães, Hwang Hee-chan, and Aaron Connolly.